Upskilling is critical for enabling people to live, learn, work and contribute in our rapidly changing world

 At PwC, we are working with other organisations across the world, building on our work with clients and on upskilling our 276,000 people.
 Still, more must be done if we are to ensure everyone has the opportunity to learn, work and participate in the digital world.
 This is at the heart of our purpose.

 Organisations are transforming their workforces to drive productivity, innovation and growth.
 Upskilling is key.
 It’s about anticipating the right skills for the future, laying the cultural foundation, delivering modern upskilling programmes, and building a learning and development function with the right EdTech to deliver a vastly better return on upskilling investment.
-Find out how we can help you upskill.

 Solutions to the challenge of upskilling will need to be developed at the local, regional and national level, and no organisation can do this alone.
 Government leaders and policymakers need to ensure that citizens have the knowledge to participate, and they themselves have the knowledge to drive discussion on the future of technology and regulation.
 Institutions, such as those that make up the education system, need to digitally transform themselves and at the same time provide services that are fit for the future.